Skip to main content

 Example Metrics

 This example includes some recommended metrics to measure the performance and behavior of your MQTT device.
-Use these metrics as heartbeat metrics, which the device measures and then resets at a consistent interval.
+Use these metrics as Heartbeat metrics, which the device measures and then resets at a consistent interval.
 This interval depends on your application, but one hour is a good rule of thumb.

 MQTT Publish Bytes